saifulkhan/dphil_project_search_index/README.md

 This is a Enterprise Search Engine Index code (minimal version based on Java Lucene).

+TBD

 # Onto-Search

+TBD

 # Search-Interface-Qt
 This is initial version of the search interface.
-Eventually we moved to web-based interface [repository](https://github.com/saifulkhan/Search-Interface).
+Eventually we moved to a web-based (Angular and D3) search interface which is in [this repository](https://github.com/saifulkhan/Search-Interface).

-# TBD
+TBD
-- Cleanup all the projects
-- Add comments
-- Update the README file
--